ckipp01/chronica/blog/a-bloop-tour-for-metals-users.md

 Bloop server is detected and running, which Metals connects to, or the launcher starts one.

-If you've ever used the debugging features in Metals, you're also utilizing the DAP ([Debug Adaptor Protocol](https://microsoft.github.io/debug-adapter-protocol/)) support that Bloop offers.
+If you've ever used the debugging features in Metals, you have also utilized the DAP ([Debug Adaptor Protocol](https://microsoft.github.io/debug-adapter-protocol/)) support that Bloop offers.
 You can find the entire [debugging reference